-- In the modern day, the Templar higher-ups often having conflicting goals, ideas and methods.
-According to Syndicate, it was only because of Warren Vidic they were able to keep everything together.
+- In the modern day, the Templar higher-ups often having conflicting goals, ideas, and methods.
+According to Syndicate, it was only because of Warren Vidic that they were able to keep everything together.
 And then Desmond Miles went and killed him.

 - Evil Is Petty: